The information on this page is for students studying media and arts and production or journalism who are producing a film for their final project.

 - 55994 Honours Project

 - 51991 PhD Thesis: Humanities and Social Sciences

 - 51992 Doctoral Project

 Bon Marche Studio: The Bon Marche Studio is available to MAP students to book for production work for subjects 54035 Media Arts Project, 57177 Media Arts Research and Production, and 57180 Media Arts and Production Capstone.
-To submit a booking request go to Bon Marche Studio.
+To submit a booking request, go to Booking form for FASS students and staff.
 Booking requests take up to three full business days to process.

 Room 03.02.010 (seven days) and Studio 03.02.022 (Saturday and Sunday only): These are available to MAP students to book for production work and associated activities such as production meetings, auditions and rehearsals for all MAP production subjects.
 Book online using the FASS Booking System.

-General teaching classrooms: Communication students may book general teaching classrooms for production activities for assessment tasks.
-Email a booking request to SoCemail@example.com.
+General teaching classrooms: MAP and Journalism production students may book general teaching classrooms for production activities for assessment tasks.
+Email a booking request to SoCfirstname.lastname@example.org.
 Booking requests take a minimum of three business days to process.